-As you probably figured from the title, October 10th is World Mental Health day and is a really great way to show your support for those suffering with Mental Health issues and also for taking the time to focus and reflect on your own well being.
+As you probably guessed from the title, October 10th is World Mental Health day and is a really great way to show your support for those suffering with Mental Health issues and also for taking the time to focus and reflect on your own well being.

 I personally struggle with Anxiety, Depression and a crippling lack of self confidence.
 My journey has been long, turbulent, frightening, difficult and enlightening all at the same time.
 I’m still in a constant battle with my own personal demons, but I have the right support and the love of my friends and family to help me through it.